meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 General PA predicted higher levels of meaning in life, and general NA predicted lower levels.

 Meaning in life is more strongly related to mood than to goal appraisals.
+### Study 2
+10 observations in daily mood, goal activity and meaning in life (also have to take into accou)